-The QVM is a powerful tool for testing quantum programs before executing them on the QPU.
+This makes the QVM a powerful tool for testing quantum programs before executing them on the QPU.

 '''

-qc = get_qc("QuantumComputerName")
+qpu = get_qc(QPU_LATTICE_NAME)

-qc = get_qc("QuantumComputerName-qvm")
+qvm = get_qc(QPU_LATTICE_NAME, as_qvm=True)

 '''

-By simply providing -qvm in the device name, all programs executed on this QVM will, have the same topology as the named QPU.
-To learn how to add noise models to your virtual QuantumComputer instance, check out Noise and Quantum Computation.
+By simply providing as_qvm=True, we get a QVM which will have the same topology as the named QPU.
+It's a good idea to run your programs against the QVM before booking QPU time to iron out bugs.
+To learn more about how to add noise models to your virtual QuantumComputer instance, check out Noise and Quantum Computation.